FalkoKa/Portfolio/README.md

 This porfolio was created using Next.js with React.js and Tailwind CSS

-I used sanity.io for managing my resume (pdf).
+I used AWS S3 Buchet for managing my resume (pdf).

 ![Hero](./screenshots/hero_desktop.png)